-South Africa is one of Switzerland's most important economic partners on the African continent.
-The bilateral trade volume reached more than CHF 1.8 billion in 2017.
-Switzerland primarily imports precious metals, while South Africa imports pharmaceuticals, machines, precision instruments and watches.
+South Africa is one of Switzerland's key economic partners on the African continent.
+In 2022 the volume of trade between the two countries exceeded CHF 6,25 billion.
+Switzerland mainly imports precious metals from South Africa and exports pharmaceutical products, machinery, precision instruments and watches.

 Cooperation in education, research and innovation

 Researchers who are citizens of South Africa can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.

 In 2007 the two countries concluded the Swiss-South Africa Joint Research Programme (SSAJRP), an agreement on scientific and technological cooperation.